 Penalties for Burglary of a Conveyance

-When the crime is charged as a third degree felony, it is classified as a Level 4 offense for purposes of the severity ranking under Florida’s Criminal Punishment Code.
+When the crime is charged as a third degree felony, it is classified as a Level 4 offense for the severity ranking under Florida’s Criminal Punishment Code.

 Armed Burglary of a Conveyance

-The crime of burglary of a conveyance while armed with a dangerous weapon is a felony of the first degree under § 810.02(2)(b), Fla.
+Burglary of a conveyance, while armed with a dangerous weapon, is a felony of the first degree under § 810.02(2)(b), Fla.
 Stat.
 A first degree felony is punishable by up to 30 years in Florida State Prison.

 While burglary is one of the enumerated felonies under Florida’s 10-20-Life statute, § 775.087(2)(a)1., Fla.
-Stat. , if a person is is convicted of burglary of a conveyance while armed with a firearm, the minimum mandatory sentence under Florida’s 10-20-Life statute is three years.
+Stat.
+If a person is convicted of burglary of a conveyance while armed with a firearm, the minimum mandatory sentence under Florida’s 10-20-Life statute is three years.

 In Figueroa–Montalvo v.
 State, 10 So.3d 173, 174–75 (Fla.
 5th DCA 2009), the court held that “[t]he crime of burglary of a conveyance is … listed as one of the charges to which the three-year mandatory minimum applies.